keybase/book-content/D-docs/08-crypto/01-key-exchange.md

   1. Device *X* receives the JSON blob with the `reverse_sig` signed by *Y*.
-  Device *X* removes the signature and the expected fields provided by *Y*, and builds a new JSON blob, verifiying the signature from *Y* on this structure.
+  Device *X* removes the signature and the expected fields provided by *Y*, and builds a new JSON blob, verifying the signature from *Y* on this structure.
-  *X* rebuilds the JSON blob to match the expected structure to prevent them from signing an abitrary statement from *Y*.
+  *X* rebuilds the JSON blob to match the expected structure to prevent them from signing an arbitrary statement from *Y*.
 If the signature checks out, *X* counter-signs the whole JSON blob and sends the result to *Y* in the **DidCounterSign** RPC.
 Device *X* also sends back the user's passphrase stream, encrypted for Device *X*'s public device key, and a secret ephemeral